-Princess Diana was killed in a car crash while trying to escape paparazzi, but some people think it was no accident.
+On August 31, 1997, Princess Diana was killed in a car crash while trying to escape the paparazzi — but some people think it was no accident.

 Just after midnight on August 31, 1997, Princess Diana died when her car crashed into the cement barrier of a Paris tunnel.
 The Princess of Wales had officially divorced Prince Charles of England only a year earlier and had since been hounded by paparazzi, especially while she was visiting Paris with her then-boyfriend Dodi Fayed, a filmmaker from a wealthy Egyptian family.

 The couple dined at the Hôtel Ritz that evening and then, around 11:30 PM, left through a back door to avoid the photographing crowds.
 But the paparazzi soon caught up with the couple’s limousine.

 A high-speed chase through the streets of Paris ensued — and ended in tragedy when the car struck a pillar in the Pont d’Alma tunnel at 12:19 AM.
 The driver and Fayed died at the scene, but the People’s Princess was not yet dead.
 She was pronounced dead in the hospital at 4 AM.
 Princess Diana’s cause of death was officially a severed pulmonary vein.

 A symbol of kindness and humanity, and a mother of two, Princess Diana was only 36 years old when she died.

 Diana Spencer joined the Royal Family on July 29, 1981, when she married Prince Charles, the son of Queen Elizabeth II and Prince Philip, at St. Paul’s Cathedral.
 She had just turned 20.

 Wearing a voluminous gown detailed with 10,000 pearls and a 25-foot train, Spencer officially became a princess in front of a television audience of 750 million.
 Indeed, the Archbishop of Canterbury called the wedding, “The stuff of which fairy tales are made.”